threax/HtmlRapier.Form.Bootstrap/Readme.md

-# HtmlRapier.Forms.Bootstrap4
+# HtmlRapier.Forms.Bootstrap
-This library provides a form template for bootstrap 4.
+This library provides a form template for bootstrap 5.
 There are a few options for changing the style of the form.

 This defines the following form components:
  * hr.forms.default